kubernetes-retired/kube-batch/doc/usage/batchd_tutorial.md

 ### (1) Kube-batchd image

 An official kube-batchd image is provided and you can download it from [DockerHub](https://hub.docker.com/r/kubearbitrator/batchd/).
+The version is `v0.3` now.

+### (2) Kube-queue-ctrl image

-The version is `v0.1` now.
+An official kube-queue-ctrl image is provided and you can download it from [DockerHub](https://hub.docker.com/r/kubearbitrator/queue-ctrl/).
+The version is `v0.3` now.

-### (2) Kube-queuejob-ctrl image
+### (3) Kube-queuejob-ctrl image

 An official kube-queuejob-ctrl image is provided and you can download it from [DockerHub](https://hub.docker.com/r/kubearbitrator/queuejob-ctrl/).
-The version is `v0.1` now.
+The version is `v0.3` now.

-### (3) Create a Kubernetes Deployment for kube-batchd and kube-queuejob-ctrl
+### (4) Create a Kubernetes Deployment for kube-batchd and kube-queuejob-ctrl

 #### Download kube-arbitrator